cloud-hybrid/lambda-concept-simple-response/README.md

         }
     }
     ```
+    - Failure to include the layer as a `devDependency`, and instead, as a `dependency`, won't necessarily result in functional failure(s); however,
+    the purpose of a Lambda Layer Resource would be defeated.
+But this isn't to say such a design pattern isn't without its own benefits.
+Most
+    notably, the deployment complexity becomes... much, much simpler, and documentation as the following wouldn't be required...
 1. Construction of the layer needs to follow an incredibly strict structure in order to be impliclitly included during a `node.js` runtime:
    ```
    distribution/library